 “Select the categories and then I’m interested in trying a case in each category,” Fallon said at a hearing.
 Picking one in each group will give attorneys with similar cases an idea of the value of their claims and their chances of winning at trial.

 The first federal Vioxx case is set to start Nov.
 28 in New Orleans.
-A Texas jury last week ordered $253 million to the family of Robert Ernst, who died at 59 after taking Vioxx for eight months.
-M????aside $675 million to defend suits over drugs.
+A Texas jury last week ordered Merck to pay $253 million to the family of Robert Ernst, who died at 59 after taking Vioxx for eight months.
+Merck has set aside $675 million to defend suits over the drug.

-“We are pleased with these trial settings and the prospect of things going forward on a rapid basis,” an outside attorney for Merck at Hughes Hubbard & Reed, said.
-“By the last part of the second ??? we’ll know a lot more about the parameters of this litigation.”
+“We are pleased with these trial settings and the prospect of things going forward on a rapid basis,” Ted Mayer, an outside attorney for Merck at Hughes Hubbard & Reed, said.
+“By the last part of the second quarter of 2006, we’ll know a lot more about the parameters of this litigation.”

-Shares of Whitehouse Station, New Jersey-based Merck fell 7 cents to $22.76 in New York Stock Composite trading at 3:40 p.m.
-They have fallen 38 percent since Merck pulled Vioxx off the market in September, wiping out about $38 billion in market value
+Shares of Whitehouse Station, New Jersey-based Merck fell 7 cents to $27.76 in New York Stock Exchange composite trading at 3:40 p.m.
+They have fallen 38 percent since Merck pulled Vioxx off the market in September, wiping out about $38 billion in market value.